Board of management

 Ian Roberts

-Ian has lived in North London since 1982, moving to Muswell Hill in 1994.
 He studied law at Pembroke College, Cambridge, before qualifying as a solicitor in 1985.
-He spent his career working in the City primarily as a banking lawyer in private practice, ultimately specialising in Social Housing Finance (acting for funders) for 20 years before retiring in 2017.
+He spent his career working in the city primarily as a banking lawyer in private practice, ultimately specialising in Social Housing Finance (acting for funders) for 20 years before retiring in 2017.
 He has previously acted as a Non-Executive Director of a Tenant Management Organisation and of a law firm (wholly owned by a County Council) and has been a Churchwarden (and trustee) of a local church for the last 6 years up to April 2022.
 He is married with three grown up children and a number of grandchildren.

 Dawn Matthews

 Having spent most of her career in local government, Dawn is passionate about making a real difference to peoples’ lives, and genuinely appreciates that having a decent home is the lynchpin of achieving a fulfilled life.
-Dawn has been a Haringey resident all her life and is keen to use both her professional and lived experience to support HHT provide the best service for tenants
+Dawn has been a Haringey resident all her life and is keen to use both her professional and lived experience to support HHT provide the best service for tenants.

 Linmora Blair